Architecture overview

 Contains id / primary key?

-Yes → Reject
+Yes → CLIENT_PK_NOT_ALLOWED

 No → ShardronDB generates PK